You may recall the international spectacle Alan Greenspan sparked in 1996.

 It’s also a shameful testament about the economy.
 It’s based more on the Fed’s shenanigans than actual production.

 After the US president, the Fed chair is the most powerful person on the planet.

-By simply uttering the right words, the Fed can create or destroy trillions of dollars of wealth in both the US and abroad.
+By simply saying the right words, the Fed can create or destroy trillions of dollars of wealth in both the US and abroad.

 Throughout the 1920s, the Federal Reserve’s easy money policies helped create an enormous stock market bubble.

-In August of 1929, the Fed raised interest rates and effectively ended the easy credit.
+In August 1929, the Fed raised interest rates and effectively ended the easy credit.

-Only a few months later, the bubble burst on Black Tuesday in October 1929.
+Only a few months later, the bubble burst on Black Tuesday.
 The Dow lost over 12% that day.
 It was the most devastating stock market crash in the US up to that point.
 It also signaled the beginning of the Great Depression.